pravega/pravega/documentation/src/docs/controller-service.md

 This is the backend layer behind the controller endpoints (gRPC and REST).
 All the business logic required to serve controller API calls are implemented here.
-This has a handle the various store implementations (stream store, host store and checkpoint store) which it uses to serve all read queries.
-Update queries on metadata require background processing and this layer posts the work for asynchronous processing, tracks its progress and delivers results back to the caller.
+This layer contains handles to all other subsystems like the various store implementations (stream store, host store and checkpoint store) and background processing frameworks (task framework, event processor framework).
+Stores are interfaces that provide access to various types of metadata managed by Controller.
+Background processing frameworks are used to perform asynchronous processing that typically implement workflows involving metadata updates and requests to segment store.

 ### Stream Metadata Store<a name="streamStore"></a>